wp-cli/wp-cli/README.md

 ------------
 If you just want to use WP-CLI, see <http://wp-cli.org/#install>.

-If you want to hack on WP-CLI, then clone this repository and run `./utils/dev-build`.
+If you want to hack on WP-CLI, see [CONTRIBUTING.md](CONTRIBUTING.md).

 Where can I get more info?
 --------------------------